The EBLM project XVI. Moderate spin-orbit misalignment of the low mass eclipsing binary EBLM J0021-16: Results

 \section{Results}

 Our best-fitted parameters are shown in Table \ref{table:MCMC Params}.
-Using the methods outlined in Section \ref{section:methods} for modeling the RM anomaly, we found a sky-projected obliquity of $|\lambda| = 2.0 \pm 1.1^{\circ}$ and a true obliquity of $\psi = 4.01 \pm 0.54^{\circ}$.
-This low obliquity suggests a good spin-orbit alignment with a prograde, almost circular orbit (Fig. \ref{fig: RM Example Graph}, $e = 0.000550 \pm 0.000090$).
+Using the methods outlined in Section \ref{section:methods} for modeling the RM anomaly, we found a sky-projected obliquity of $|\lambda| = 2.0 \pm 1.1^{\circ}$ and a true obliquity of $\psi = 28.9\pm2.1^{\circ}$.
+This obliquity suggests the system is not yet spin-orbit aligned with a prograde, almost circular orbit (Fig. \ref{fig: RM Example Graph}, $e = 0.000534 \pm 0.000095$).

 There is a possible degeneracy between $v_{\rm rot} \sin I_{\rm \star}$ and $\lambda$ when the impact parameter, $b$, is close to zero \citep{Albrecht2011}.
 The RM effect in a system with a high $v_{\rm rot} \sin I_{\rm \star}$ and large $\lambda$ may appear similar to that of a system with a low $v_{\rm rot} \sin I_{\rm \star}$ and small $\lambda$ because the object spends the same amount of time in each hemisphere \citep{Triaud2018}.
 This degeneracy can be partially resolved if the stellar rotation of the system is known.
-For our target, we found an impact parameter of $b=0.6021 \pm 0.0087$, which is large enough that the degeneracy does not apply here.
+For our target, we found an impact parameter of $b=0.5961 \pm 0.0089$, which is large enough that the degeneracy does not apply here.